Rocky Aoki

-Hiroaki Aoki (青木 廣彰, Aoki Hiroaki), better known as Rocky Aoki, was a Japanese-born American restaurateur, professional offshore powerboat racer and amateur wrestler.
-He was the founder of the Japanese cuisine restaurant chain Benihana, and Genesis magazine.
+Hiroaki Aoki (青木 廣彰, Aoki Hiroaki), better known as Rocky Aoki, was a Japanese-American restaurateur, professional offshore powerboat racer and amateur wrestler.
+He was the founder of the Japanese cuisine restaurant chain Benihana and Genesis magazine.

 He was also the father of musician Steve Aoki and model and actress Devon Aoki.

 Personal life

 Hiroaki Aoki was born in Tokyo, the son of Yunosuke Aoki and his wife, Katsu.
 His family were descended from a samurai clan from Wakayama Prefecture, which served in the Kishū Domain.

 Aoki and some friends started a rock and roll band called Rowdy Sounds, though Aoki eventually abandoned music for athletics.
 He would later explain, "I play bass.
 But I tell you why I change to wrestling: No good on tempo."

 Aoki attended Keio University, where he competed in track and field, karate, and wrestling before being expelled for fighting.
 While some sources state that he competed for Japan in wrestling at the 1960 Summer Olympics held in Rome, he did not, as he had moved from Tokyo to New York City months before the Games.

 Aoki was offered wrestling scholarships from several different American colleges.
 He attended Springfield College in Springfield, Massachusetts, and later transferred to CW Post College on Long Island.
 He won the United States flyweight wrestling title in 1962, 1963 and 1964.

 In New York City, Aoki worked seven days a week in an ice cream truck that he rented in Harlem while studying restaurant management at New York City Community College.

 Aoki, who was married three times, once said that he had "three kids from three different women at exactly the same time."
 He found out about the seventh with the third woman when he was sued for paternity.
 His third wife was Keiko Aoki, a businesswoman whom he married in 2002.

 Before his death, he became a United States citizen.